pbs/django-cms-smartsnippets/README.rst

   Site1, Site2 and Site3, he will be allowed to edit smart snippets which belong to these three sites.

 * ``SMARTSNIPPETS_CACHING_TIME`` is the number of seconds that rendered smart snippets will be cached.
-Defaults to 3600.
-This can be used to greatly improve performance by removing the need for querying the database for variable values and skiping the template rendering logic.
-The cache is invalidated when any object involved in rendering a snippet changes.
-  To disable the caching set this to 0.

-* ``SMARTSNIPPETS_CACHING_TIME`` is the number of seconds that rendered smart snippets will be cached.
 Defaults to 300.
 This can be used to greatly improve performance by removing the need for querying the database